 Rebecca Simpson Craft

-"What fascinating perspectives this book brings to how we got to here - well beyond the normal gender lens in the usual ways - instead going deeper and incorporating much broader, novel perspectives.
+"What fascinating perspectives this book brings to how we got to here - well beyond the normal gender lens in the usual ways - instead going deeper and incorporating much broader,

 It's a book that will spark a lot of thoughtful discussion and Amarok is delighted to be mentioned in it."